Sivothajan/lightning.sivothajan.me/README.md

 ## ⚠️ Usage Warning

-This project is intended for developers and users familiar with the **Binance Lightning Network**, **Supabase**, and **Vercel Serverless Functions**.
+This project is intended for developers and users familiar with the **Binance Lightning Network** and **Supabase**.
 Please be aware of the following when using this project:

 - **Experimental Nature**: This project may still be under development or testing.
 Use it at your own risk, and make sure to thoroughly test in a safe environment before deploying it for production use.
 - **Binance API Limitations**: The integration with Binance’s Lightning Network may be subject to rate limits, changes in API functionality, or downtime on their servers.
 Always check for updates and handle errors gracefully.
 - **Security Risks**: Be cautious when handling sensitive information such as API keys, secrets, or user data.
 Always follow best security practices to avoid exposing sensitive data.
-- **Platform Compatibility**: This project relies on **Supabase** and **Vercel**.
-Ensure that your environment supports these platforms and configurations before using the project in production.
+- **Platform Compatibility**: This project relies on **Supabase**.
+Ensure that your environment supports **supabase** platform and configurations before using the project in production.

 ---